ppy/osu-wiki/news/2026/2026-06-01-capture-the-achievement-3.md

 ## What if I don't have a team?

 There are a few options.
 Firstly, there is a free agent system to match you with a random team.
 After registering, you may opt into being a free agent and specify whether you plan on playing casually or competitively; this will help match you to a team.
 You can also try joining the [Discord server](https://discord.gg/kuE5mTZgqK) and using the #looking-for-team channel.
-Lastly, you could play solo, but I can't say I recommend it.
+Lastly, you could play solo, but I don't recommend it because it's less fun.

 ## What does an achievement look like?